 You might think that this bag is too small at about 7″ square.
 I can assure you that it is not.
 Period documentation indicates that most longhunters carried hunting pouches of this size.
 They would just carry what they needed to shoot the gun.
 This generally meant a bullet mold, some bullets, patches, tow, and a wiper.
 A powder horn and powder measure with a vent pick and brush were generally hung from the strap.

 In my bag, I keep some tow, a strip of pre-lubricated pillow ticking for shooting patches, five balls, two flints wrapped in leather, and a turn screw of a type typically used with muskets.
 A turn screw would not have normally been found in an original hunting pouch as a longhunter would most likely have used their knife to turn the screws on their gun.
 However, being a gunsmith, I just can’t bring myself to risk tearing up my screw heads like that.
 All that said, this bag is plenty big for the listed items.
-I hang a pan brush, vent pick, and powder measure from the pouch strap.
+I hang a pan brush, vent pick, and powder measure from either the pouch strap or powder horn hanger.
 I made those from recycled tin plated steel from a cookie tin.
-I hang a small knife around my neck in a neck sheath to use as a patch knife.
+I have attached small knife to the back of the pouch to use as a patch knife.
 The period longhunters would most likely have just carried a store bought butcher knife in their belt.
 This is certainly all you need for a day of hunting and more than you need to carry to the line when shooting at the range.

-Shown below are three more pouch and horn outfits very similar to the bag shown above.
-They are of the same design with different tooling and buttons.
-The bottom outfit has a different type of early Virginia horn with a applied antler tip.
+Shown below are four more pouch and horn outfits very similar to the bag shown above.
+They are of the same basic design with different tooling.
+The bottom two outfits have a different type of early Virginia horn.
+Horn #21 was made to the client’s specification and is not based on a particular original.
 They all have a welted flap just like the original, and I am currently making all these style bags that way.
-I eliminated one of the sets of buttons on the powder horn hangers on the last outfit; deciding that they were unnecessary.

 You can obtain your very own pouch and horn outfit like the ones shown above for the following prices:

-- Powder Horn Hangers for Early Virginia Shot Pouch – $10(Option with a pouch order)
+- Powder Horn Hangers for Early Virginia Shot Pouch – $15(Option with a pouch order)